 - LED lights

 - Handheld devices

 Stop use of blue light devices 2 to 3 hours before bedtime.
 It is also suggested you use dim lights in the evenings and just before bed, or use incandescent lighting rather than LED or fluorescent lights.
 Use screen dimmers during the day to reduce blue light emissions, and do not use digital electronics after dark.

-Use a red or orange lamp at the bedside for reading, since these light waves are less offensive and do not disrupt rhythms!
+Use a red or orange lamp at the bedside for reading, since these light waves are likely to be less disruptive to your circadian rhythms.